sidm7184/IMDB-Sentiment-Analysis-Project/README.md

 # Movie Review Sentiment Analysis

 This project aimed to develop a sentiment analysis model to predict whether a movie review is positive or negative using natural language processing and machine learning techniques.
 By training and testing a Logistic Regression model on a labeled dataset of 50,000 movie reviews, we gained insights into public opinion and ensured the model's generalizability through an external test set.
+Since the datasets are too large to be attached to github, please find them below.

 ## Dataset